Local Government and Public Involvement in Health Act 2007: Healthcare

+The act places a requirement on NHS organisations to consult the public and patients.

+The act replaced patients' forums with local involvement networks.
+The act also disestablished the Commission for Patient and Public Involvement in Health.

 Impact in Wales

-Schedule 17 of the Act amends Schedule 5 of the Government of Wales Act 2006 therefore giving the National Assembly for Wales legislative competence in the sphere of local government.
-These powers will allow the Assembly to pass Assembly Measures that can change the structure, boundaries and composition of local councils in Wales.
+Schedule 17 of the act amends Schedule 5 of the Government of Wales Act 2006 therefore giving the National Assembly for Wales legislative competence in the sphere of local government.
+These powers will allow the Assembly to pass measures that can change the structure, boundaries and composition of local councils in Wales.